 Begin your day on a high note by kayaking on the Boardman River.
 Wind your way into downtown Traverse City by following the river or choose to paddle into Grand Traverse Bay.
 Let yourself float for a while, then take the plunge into the warm river or the refreshingly cool water of the Bay.
 There are many options in the area for renting, so don’t sweat bringing your own.

 Dry off, hop in the car and make your way up to the Sleeping Bear Dunes National Lakeshore.
 For a short visit, try biking along one of the sections of the Sleeping Bear Heritage Trail or climbing our mountains of sand at the Dune Climb.
 For a longer visit, spend the day exploring different sections of the park.
 And if you’re tracking your steps, you’re in luck because the 1.5 to 2-mile hikes at the Empire Bluff Trail or Pyramid Point will add up.
 A little uphill action is also to be expected, but the view at the top is on point!
-You’ll feel like you’re on top of the world, or in a pretty great place.
+You’ll feel like you’re on top of the world, or exactly where you should be.

 You hiked, you biked and now you get to play in the lake.
 If you’re in Empire, take a short walk down to the Empire Beach Village Park.
 Or make your way to the scenic -- and famous -- M22 highway that will lead you to a variety of beaches within the Sleeping Bear Dunes.
 Local favorites include, Good Harbor Beach and Esch Road Beach.